genemine/alzlink/README.md

 (1) After this repository is downloaded and unzipped, go into the folder.
 Then, make sure to unzip the **mat2pred.txt.zip** folder, which contains feature matrix of unlabeled genes to predict. <br>
 (2) We have created a python script, named 'train_and_predict.py', which includes all source codes (i) to build the model for predicting AD-associated genes and (ii) to make predictions.
 <br>
-Assuming that you are in the folder of iREAD, just run the following command and you will be able to built a model and make predictions:
+Assuming that you are currently in the downloaded folder, just run the following command and you will be able to built a model and make predictions:
 ```bash
  python train_and_test.py
 ```